MillionConcepts/wwu_spec/visor_local_installation_guide.md

 always have it active whenever you work with VISOR from the command line.
 In particular, anything you try to do with the ```manage.py``` application without first running ```conda activate visor``` will probably fail.

+If you can't activate the environment, see 'common gotchas' below.

 ## step 3: download the VISOR software